Power cuts because of a national energy shortage is a situation where there is an insufficient supply of electricity to meet the demand of customers.

 Customers would know when they would be without power by entering their postcode at powercut105.com to find their rota.
 The rota would only be published once emergency power cuts have been approved to take place.

-If required, the electricity system operator National Grid Electricity System Operator (ESO) would legally instruct distribution network operators to disconnect power supplies.
+If required, National Grid ESO (which stands for Electricity System Operator) would legally instruct distribution network operators to disconnect power supplies.
 They would follow established procedures set out by the government in the Electricity Supply Emergency Code.

 The Code ensures power is shared fairly across all customers during a national energy emergency.

-National Grid ESO take several steps to protect customers before any emergency planned power cut instruction is given.
+National Grid ESO takes several steps to protect customers before any emergency planned power cut instruction is given.
 These include:

 - encouraging additional generation through the supply market.